 According to the chart, we see that WooCommerce is a free plugin, but this is just the basis for online store creation.
 To bring its functionality to that of Shopify, you will need to purchase, download and install a number of extensions (some of which are free).
 We’ve already specified the basic set of extensions.

 Thus, the cost of a WordPress online store created with WooCommerce may reach and even exceed $1,000 depending upon the number and type of extensions you will need.
 This is not to mention the cost of individual plugin improvement performed by a programmer.
 The cost may be twice higher.

-Shopify has lots of benefits in this respect.
+Shopify vs WordPress.
+Shopify has lots of benefits in terms of an online store cost.
 All the required elements and already installed here and they are ready for work.
 Yes, the cost of some applications may reach $300-400, but it’s not obligatory to use them.
 The basic functionality will easily cope with the major task – helping you sell your products.